MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 Try doing the following things:

-* Make sure it's online.
-If it shows as offline, please join the support server and let the Staff know
+* Make sure it's status shows as online, indicated by a green dot in the profile
 * Try checking channel permission.
 If needed, you can add to the bot channel-specific permissions such as Read Messages, Send Messages, Embed Links and View Message History
+* If the command errors with "The application did not respond", try again!
+Sometimes network latency spiked happen, you can also use a simpler command like [`/ping`](../miscellaneous-commands/other-minor-commands.md#ping) to check the latency.

 If the problem persists, please [contact support](https://discord.gg/hNQWVVC).